Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 On the middle line above, we dominated the sum over the boundary layer by $\ell$ times a sum over a $d-1$ dimensional plane of length $L$.
 By the same idea, we have

-The bounds above are exactly the same in $d=2$ as that used in the proof of \Cref{scal_lim}.
+The bounds above are exactly the same in $d=2$ as those used in the proof of \tref{scal_lim}.
 For $d=3$, we have a weaker $L^\infty$ control on $a$ than before, but it is inconsequential for the final error estimate.
 We omit the rest of the proof the main estimate.

 In order to prove the existence of a Gaussian distributional limit in the space of continuous functions on $[-1,1]^d$, we must address tightness of the distribution of $\ol{\phi}$ on $C([-1,1]^d)$.